mahdianyoones/persian-ney-csp-solver/README.md

 Based on the nature of constraints, efficient algorithms were found to establish binary and n-ary consistency.
 Hence, the sover does not use algorithms like arc3, and instead conducts the search by maintaining the domains consistent.
 Some domains are defined as a range of values.

 Furthermore, the solver adops conflict-directed [backjumping](https://en.wikipedia.org/wiki/Backjumping).
-In the final phase of the project constraint learning will be added.
+In the final phase of the project, constraint learning will be added.

 This is still a work in progress and a paper explaining the details will be authored.